IgorUrbanowicz01/HTML-CSS/README.md

 - `images/`: A folder containing all image files used in the project.<br />
 Some of the follders can differ depending on how old thier are.

-## Design Gallery

-Check out the [Design Gallery](https://github.com/<username>/css-html-playground/tree/main/design-gallery) folder to see some of the designs I have created.

 ## Contributing

 Feel free to contribute to this project by submitting a pull request.
 For major changes, please open an issue first to discuss what you would like to change.